 - High APR: This card carries an APR of 26.99% (variable).
-That’s almost twice as high as some other student credit cards, such as the Wells Fargo Cash Back CollegeSM Card with a rate as low as 12.90% - 22.90% Variable APR.
+That’s almost twice as high as some other student credit cards, such as the Wells Fargo Cash Back CollegeSM Card with an APR as low as 12.90% - 22.90% Variable.
 It’s just one more incentive to pay off your bill in full each month.

 Best Intro Bonus

 The information related to Wells Fargo Cash Back CollegeSM Card has been independently collected by MagnifyMoney and has not been reviewed or provided by the issuer of this card prior to publication.

 Magnify Glass Pros